GSA-TTS/tts.gsa.gov/pages/jointts/positions/PIF-Deputy-Director.md

 # Put the GS grade this position is being advertised at.
 For SES positions, set the value of gs to SES.
 gs: 15

-# If the position is limited to a particuar region, set the salary range here to override the default salary range shown.
+# If the position is limited to a particular region, set the salary range here to override the default salary range shown.
 # Format should be: $48,000 - $56,000
 salary_range: $167,603 - $195,200